 Tracey Falcon is an artist and arts professional with many years experience of working with community groups in diverse locations starting with youth groups and Vietnamese refugees in Hong Kong in the mid 1990’s.
 She spent a number of years as a practitioner and lead agent with the Creative Partnerships programme, working with a range of ages and groups including SEN and PRU settings.

-Tracey worked with Stour Valley Arts as a practitioner and project manager, regularly works with Turner Contemporary and often works with the Canterbury Museums and People United.
-She is currently working on an arts council funded project collaborating with a musician and film maker connecting Margate with Canterbury.
+Tracey worked with Stour Valley Arts as a practitioner and project manager.
+She has also worked with Turner Contemporary, Canterbury Museums and People United and as a sessional lecturer at University of Kent and Canterbury Christ Church University.
 Tracey has a successful record of grant applications, match funding and in kind support.

 Tracey’s practice is about making connections – connecting ideas to materials and people to locations through the natural materials and resources available at a specific site.
 Her Already Read series of work uses newspaper to comment on the tension between man and nature and the impermanence of meaning.
 She created a floating art gallery in a collaboration with Whitstable Yacht Club, called White Horses Whitstable.